Wizcorp/my-type/ReadMe.md

-number();       // create a number type int();          // create an integer type bool();         // create a boolean type mixed();        // create a type that is a combination of other types any();          // create a wildcard type array(type);    // create an array type (with children of a given type) object(props);  // create an object type (with properties of given types)
+number();       // create a number type int();          // create an integer type bool();         // create a boolean type mixed(types);   // create a type that represents any one of given types any();          // create a wildcard type array(type);    // create an array type (with children of a given type) object(props);  // create an object type (with properties of given types)